 Associate Professor Amy Conley Wright leads research on children's best interests in out-of-home care, family support and disability services, within Australia and internationally.
 Expertise in curricula development, including in social work, family studies and child and adolescent development.
 Experienced in consulting on service development and providing policy advice.

-Dr Susan Heward Belle, Senior Lecturer in Social Work at the University of Sydney, has over 30 years experience in the child protection and domestic violence fields as a practitioner, educator, advocate and researcher.
+Associate Professor Susan Heward-Belle, Senior Lecturer in Social Work at the University of Sydney, has over 30 years' experience in the child protection and domestic violence fields as a practitioner, educator, advocate and researcher.

 She has served as Chief Investigator on a range of domestic and family violence focused projects for ANROWS, including The PATRICIA Project and Invisible Practices: Engaging men who use violence, as well two other large scale multi-state projects, Whole of Family approaches to working with families where there is domestic violence and the STACY Project (Safe and Together Addressing Complexity).
 She has a particular interest in advancing gender equitable and socially just approaches to practice that counter mother blaming.